-Aside from RPC and SSH running on port 777, there is not much to go off of here.
-Let’s see what pages the webserver is handing out by navigating to the IP address in a web browser.
+Aside from RPC and SSH running on port 777, there's not much to go off of here.
+Let's see what pages the webserver is handing out by navigating to the IP address in a web browser.

-With only a single static page, I’d say the next step is to run some directory brute-forcers and vulnerability scans against the webserver.
-I decided to do both a Nikto scan and a Dirb scan to see what kind of results I could find.
+With only a single static page, the next step is to run some directory brute-forcers and vulnerability scans against the web server.
+We've decided to do both a Nikto scan and a Dirb scan to see what kind of results we could find.

 nikto -host >http://192.168.100.131

-Aside from a few directories and a unique header, there does not appear to be a whole lot going on that catches my attention.
-Let’s save ourselves the time of manually checking these discovered pages and move on the image on the homepage.
-After some time it dawned on me that perhaps there was a hint hidden in this image, perhaps in the form of steganography.
+Aside from a few directories and a unique header, there doesn't appear to be a whole lot going on that catches our attention.
+Let's save ourselves the time of manually checking these discovered pages and move on to the image on the homepage.
+Perhaps there was a hint hidden in this image, perhaps in the form of steganography.

 We can wget the image from the webserver and, as a rule of thumb, check the exifdata before all else.

-It seems we have lucked out and discovered what appears to be some sort of cipher hidden in the comment section of the EXIF data.
+It seems we've lucked out and discovered what appears to be some sort of cipher hidden in the comment section of the EXIF data.

-Now admitably, I spent a fair amount of time playing with this string.
-I tried using it as an SSH password, brute forcing known ciphers against it to see if it was in fact an encoded value, and even using it as a phpmyadmin password.
-After many failed attempts, however, I tried a bit of a desperate attempt and used it as a directory name on the webserver.
-Lo and behold it worked!
+Now, admittedly, we spent a fair amount of time playing with this string.
+We tried using it as an SSH password, brute forcing known ciphers against it to see if it was in fact an encoded value, and even using it as a phpmyadmin password.
+After many failed attempts, however, we made a desperate attempt to use it as a directory name on the web server.
+Lo and behold, it worked!

-It appears to be a page asking for a key where if we inspect the page source we can find a hint that suggest brute-forcing may be the way to go.
-Now at the point I could write a script to brute force the key, but let’s not re-invent the wheel.
-In an attempt to broaden my horizons I decided to use a tool on KALI 2.0 called Patator.
+It appears to be a page asking for a key where, if we inspect the page source, we can find a hint that suggests brute-forcing may be the way to go.
+At this point, we could write a script to brute force the key, but let's not reinvent the wheel.
+In an attempt to broaden our horizons, we decided to use a tool on KALI 2.0 called Patator.

-It looks that the pass for ramses is a hashed value at first peek, but I know a base64 string when I see one.
+It looks that the pass for ramses is a hashed value at first peek, but we know a base64 string when we see one.
 Decoding the base64 value gives us the actual hash.
-(Note I add a “=” to the string so that base64 can properly decode it)
+Note we add a "=" to the string so that base64 can properly decode it.

 With the actual MD5 hash we can use hashcat and the rockyou.txt wordlist to crack it: